9 Retirees Share Their Biggest Money Mistakes—and What They Would Do Instead

 Giving into fear

 Throwing caution to the wind is not a great strategy for retirement saving, but neither is visualizing yourself living under a bridge and living in fear.
 “Fear of running out of money after retirement is natural, and quite common.
 But, it is a very unlikely occurrence.
 If you have planned, and invested well enough to consider retirement, then you already have the proper skills to make what you have be sufficient.
 Your expenses are largely under your control, and your lifestyle can be adjusted, to match your income.
 Once you retire, you will find that experiences are much more important than things,” shares Bob Lowry, who writes about his post-retirement adventures at the A Satisfying Retirement blog.
-Here are some need-to-know tips on saving money for retirement.

 Not understanding the magic of compounding interest earlier